 The Opera House has coat check and bag check available year round.
 No backpacks are allowed in the venue and must be put in coat check at the beginning of the night.
 If you do not want to use coat check, please refrain from bringing a backpack.
 Small purses are permitted in the venue.
-Coat check is cash only, but we do have two ATMs in the venue.

 Recording policies are at the promoter or artists discretion and varies based on the event.
 There is no professional photography or video allowed, unless approved by individual artist management in advance.

 We do not allow outside food and drinks, illegal drugs, drug paraphernalia, spray paint, permanent markers, laser pointers, or weapons of any kind.
 Security has the final say on prohibited items and if they believe the item is questionable it can be confiscated or held at the security room for pick up at the end of the event.
 Please use good judgement!